dreamsofcode-io/timescaledb-taxidata/README.md

 Finally, another great approach is to use docker.
-The [documentation](https://docs.timescale.com/self-hosted/latest/install/installation-docker/) providews instructions here as well.
+The [documentation](https://docs.timescale.com/self-hosted/latest/install/installation-docker/) provides instructions here as well.
 Be warned that if you're running docker on a non linux machine, it will be slower due to having to run through a hypervisor.